programmer-xyz/G14-ProjectDastarkhwan/README.md

 # G14-ProjectDastarkhwan
-Course Project CS-360,A web application, which allows Restaurants and Generic User Donors to Donate Food to NGO
+Course Project for CS-360 (software engineering),A web application, which allows Restaurants and Generic User Donors to Donate Food to NGO
+Sprint link: